 \emph{Why is it important to consider measurement noise effects?} First of all, properly addressing robustness issues due to uncertainty is important in robotics \cite{learningcontrol}.
-More concretely, imagine a reaching motion: in general, increasing the magnitude of an external disturbance implies one must increase the stiffness of a robot to maintain a desired tracking accuracy.
+More concretely, imagine a reaching motion: in general, increasing the magnitude of an external disturbance implies one must increase the stiffness of the robot to maintain a desired tracking accuracy.
 Now, consider the experiment under measurement noise, e.g. you would like to grasp an object using no vision information, or you try to reach a wall to orient yourself in a dark corridor.
-Under these conditions, compliance is key to carefully reach an object (the higher the uncertainty, the more compliant the behavior).
-This distinction is important, because it suggests that modeling dynamic interactions of a robot with its environment (a fundamental problem in robotics) as an optimal control problem with measurement uncertainty (distance to contact), one would naturally get optimal compliant behaviors as a function of the uncertainty about the environment.
+Under these conditions, compliance is key to carefully reach an object.
+This distinction is important, because it suggests that modeling interactions of a robot with its environment (a fundamental problem in robotics) as an optimal control problem with measurement uncertainty, one could naturally get optimal compliant behaviors as a function of the uncertainty level.

 Optimal control techniques based on \emph{applying Bellman's Principle of Optimality around nominal trajectories}, e.g. techniques such as DDP or iLQG, have been very successfully used in robotics for large degrees of freedom system \cite{SiyuanFeng,MichaelNeunert,TassaMPC,control_limited_DDP,iLQGTodorov}.
 They maintain a single trajectory as a local method; and improve it iteratively based on dynamic programming along a neighborhood of the trajectory.
-This allows them to overcome to some extent the curse of dimensionality of a global method and produce computationally efficient algorithms.
-Our proposed algorithm belongs to the same family, but distinguishes itself by the ability to explicitly take into account measurement uncertainty.
+This allows them to overcome to some extent the curse of dimensionality while remaining computationally efficient.
+Our algorithm belongs to this family, but distinguishes itself by the ability to explicitly consider measurement uncertainty.